incon/leptos_hydrated/README.md

 #### `Hydrate` (Global State)

-Provides global state to its children via a render prop.
+Provides global state via a render prop.
+It doesn't matter where you place it in the tree; the state is inherently global.

 This example shows how `ssr_value` and `fetcher` match on the first render by reading from a common synchronous source (like cookies), ensuring the client initializes with exactly what the server rendered.

 ```rust
 #[component]